2016 Annexation Cost Comparison (pdf)

 - In your area, City and County development standards are the same.

-Q: When are City Council Meetings?A: The Wenatchee City Council meets on the second and fourth Thursdays of every month at 5:15pm in the City Council Chambers at 129 South Chelan Avenue in Wenatchee.
+Q: When are City Council Meetings?A: The Wenatchee City Council meets on the second and fourth Thursdays of every month at 5:15pm in the City Council Chambers at 301 Yakima Street, 3rd Floor in Wenatchee.

 Q: Will my business need to obtain a business license?